 Generations of scholars and government officials have visited the ancient town of Luzhi.
 Besides them, Luzhi is famous for its beautiful waterways and ancient bridges, some of which date back to the Song Dynasty.
 A walk in the ancient town of Luzhi is said to be a walk into history frozen in time.

+Another of the popular old towns in China is Tunxi.
 Tunxi was an old commercial village, which was flooded with merchants from throughout China.
-It’s built around the junction of 2 rivers and nowadays consists of the original part (along the bank of the Xin’an Jiang river) and the new part by the train and bus stations.
+It’s built around the junction of 2 rivers.
+Nowadays this small town in China consists of the original part (along the bank of the Xin’an Jiang river) and the new part by the train and bus stations.

 Tunxi village is a prime example of the region’s classic architecture.
 Make time to explore the 2 Ming dynasty mansions in the city’s backstreets.

+This ancient city in China has the most incredible surrounding landscape.
 Tuvas Village is near the mysterious of Lake Kanas and is a small village with only about 80 houses.
 The houses are (rather strangely) Swiss in style: made out of wood with wooden fences and nestled in between pine and birch trees.
-Track down the special snacks of; Kumiss, yogurt, milk tea, and butter to try.
+Track down the special snacks of; Kumiss, yoghurt, milk tea, and butter to try.

 Also known as the “Tibetan fairyland,” Jiaju Tibetan Village is on a slight hill slope, and consists of about 140 houses.
-These unique houses are all built with crown-shaped roofs, red eaves, and white walls, which make the houses look like little castles amongst the forest.
+It’s one of the most unique ancient Chinese villages thanks to the houses which have crown-shaped roofs, red eaves, and white walls.
+This makes the houses look like little castles amongst the forest.

 These charming houses helped the village be named as one of the 6 most beautiful villages of China by Chinese National Geographic in 2005.

 Baoshan Stone City is a Naxi ancient village built on a huge, mushroom-shaped rock and only has about 100 houses.
-As is typical of China’s ancient towns, the houses are laid out in an orderly way, built on the rock, and linked by stone steps.
+Houses are laid out in an orderly way, built on the rock, and linked by stone steps.
 The locals often chisel the local rock into stone tables, stone benches, stone hearths, and stone water vats.

-The Naxi people of the village have cut rice terraces and planted crops (such as rice, wheat, and corn) on the hills around the mushroom rock.
-They still a traditional life and a visit to Baoshan Stone City allows you to experience this too.
+As with many traditional Chinese towns, the Naxi people of the village have cut rice terraces and planted crops (such as rice, wheat, and corn).
+In this village, they’re on the hills around the mushroom rock.

-The largest Miao village in China, Xijiang Qianhu Miao Village is a great destination to visit if you’d like to enhance your understanding of the Miao culture.
+The largest Miao village in China, Xijiang Qianhu Miao Village is a great destination to visit.
+This is especially true if you’d like to enhance your understanding of the Miao culture.

-The village consists of more than 10 natural hamlets (including the famous Silversmith Hamlet), which are all built on hills.
-Each town is made up of small wooden houses that follow traditional Chinese architectural features, and are set against a breath-taking panorama of the surrounding mountains.
+The village consists of more than 10 natural hamlets.
+This includes the famous Silversmith Hamlet and all are built on hills.
+Each town is made up of small wooden houses that follow traditional Chinese architectural features.
+On top of this, each is set against a breath-taking mountain background.

 Wuyuan is famed for being one of the most beautiful ancient towns in China.
-Truthfully more than just a village, Wuyuan is actually a county made up of many ancient Ming and Qing style architectural features.
+Truthfully, Wuyuan is more than just a village, it’s actually a county made up of many ancient Ming and Qing style architectural features.